linux-audit/audit-userspace/README.md

 CROSS COMPILING
 ---------------
 Cross compiling is not supported.
-The audit system builds native binaries at build time and uses those to create sorted b-trees for fast lookup during event processing and reporting.
+The audit system builds native binaries at build time and uses those to create sorted btrees for fast lookup during event processing and reporting.
 To enable cross compiling, those binaries would need to be rewritten in python or another scripting langauge.
 No one is currently working on that.